ni/nimi-python/docs/nidmm/functions.rst

     get the values of instrument-specific attributes and inherent IVI attributes.

-    If the attribute represents an instrument state, this function performs instrument I/O in the following cases:

-    -  State caching is disabled for the entire session or for the particular attribute.
-    -  State caching is enabled, and the currently cached value is invalid.

     :param channel_name:
         This parameter is ignored.
 National Instruments DMMs do not support channel names since they only have a single channel.
 This parameter is